 The Riverwalk Trail runs through some of the most scenic parts of Cañon City.
-Along the 7-mile stretch of trail, you’ll track the river’s course through the city, passing historic properties, open farmland, cottonwood groves, and city parks.
-The Riverwalk is mostly a flat, wide maintained trail that is open during all seasons; perfect for families and cruiser bike rides.
+Along the 7-mile stretch of trail, you’ll track the river’s course through the city, passing farmland, cottonwood groves, and city parks.
+The Riverwalk Trail is mostly a flat, maintained trail that is open during all seasons-perfect for families and cruiser bike rides.
 Don’t miss the historic tunnels on Tunnel Drive at the westernmost end of the trail.

 Oil Well Flats

-One of the most popular and extensive trail systems in the area, Oil Well Flats offers up about 12 miles of singletrack trails.
-Cruise through junipers and piñons as you ascend the Unconformity or Fire Canyon trails toward the high point of Island in the Sky for spectacular views of Cañon City and beyond to the Wet Mountains and the Sangre de Cristo range.
+One of the most popular and extensive trail systems in the area, Oil Well Flats includes 12 miles of singletrack trails.
+Cruise through high desert as you ascend Unconformity or Fire Canyon toward Island in the Sky for spectacular views of Cañon City and beyond to the Wet Mountains and the Sangre de Cristo range.

-The Royal Gorge Region has some of the best trails in Colorado for ATV and 4-wheel fun at Texas Creek Recreation area.
+The Royal Gorge Region has some of the best trails in Colorado for ATV and 4-wheel fun at the Texas Creek Recreation Area.
 Detailed maps are available at Cañon City Chamber of Commerce, and the Visitors Center Cabin.